-2. Did you not graduate from high school?Individuals who are educated have lower divorce rates.
+2. Did you not graduate from high school?Individuals who have higher education have lower divorce rates.

 3. Are you in a low-income bracket?Money makes a difference.
 If your incomes together are at least $50,000, you have a 68% chance of reaching your 15th wedding anniversary.

 Financial Advice Married Couples May Not Want to Hear

 4. Are you in an interfaith marriage?This doesn't necessarily doom your marriage, but it is important that you are each devoted to your own faiths and that you don't try to convert one another.

 5. Did your parents divorce?Your divorced parents raise your odds of getting a divorce by 14%.
 This isn't something you can change, but your awareness of the issues their divorce created in your life can make a difference in your own marriage.

 6. Do you criticize or nag one another?

 7. Does your spouse refuse to share chores around the house?This is a huge red flag.
 Many spouses won't put up with carrying the whole load of chores alone for the long term.